 Home Kit: White and Black

-The 11,800 capacity all-seater International Stadium is located in the east of Gateshead near the River Tyne.
-First built in 1955 it is primarily an athletics stadium that also houses the town's two major sporting clubs; Gateshead Football Club and Gateshead Thunder Rugby League Club.
-Until recently the only covered accommodation was in the Tyne & Wear Main Stand but a roof was constructed on the the adjacent East Stand during the summer of 2010.
-Behind both goals remain open and are usually unused on matchdays, although they have been utilised on big occasions.
-The stadium, which has a bowl-like effect, has a playing surface surrounded by an international standard athletics track
+The stadium is primarily an athletics stadium that also houses the town’s two major sporting clubs; Gateshead FC and Gateshead Thunder Rugby League Club.
+The stadium, which has a bowl-like effect, has a playing surface surrounded by an international standard athletics track.

 The Club have announced their intention to build a new purpose built stadium on the former site of the North Durham Rugby & Cricket Club in the centre of Gateshead opposite the Civic Centre.
 The stadium will be covered on all four sides and of Football League standard, with a 7,000 capacity, including a 2,000 seated Main Stand.
 The stands on each side will be all seater with terracing behind both goals However no firm timescales have been announced as to when this might happen.
 An artists impression of how the new stadium will look can be found on the official Gateshead FC website.

 There is a bar located inside the Main Stand, called the 'Stadium Bar' but unfortunately this is for home fans only.
 Probably the closest pub is the Schooner, which sits on the Banks of the River Tyne.
-Continue down Neilson Road, away from Park Road and towards the Tyne, cross Saltmeadows Road and head down South Shore Road, and the pub is down this road on the left.
+It has up to six real ales on tap and serves food too.
+To find this pub then continue down Neilson Road (to the left of the main stadium entrance), away from Park Road and towards the Tyne.
+Then cross Saltmeadows Road and head down South Shore Road, and the pub is down this road on the left.
 It's only a few minutes walk away.
-If arriving by train then it maybe a better idea to drink in the centre of Newcastle and then get the Metro out to the Gateshead Stadium Metro.
+If arriving by train then it may be a better idea to drink in the centre of Newcastle and then get the Metro out to the Gateshead Stadium Metro.
 Please note that alcohol is not made available to away fans in the East Stand.

 At the end of the A1(M) Junction 65, take the A194(M) towards South Shields.
 At the end of the A194(M) take the A184 towards Gateshead.
 The stadium is situated three miles further along this road on the right hand side.